SergeyMormul/jvm-team-live-templates/descriptions/groovyRoutine/README.md

 # Groovy Routine
 Describes live templates which are good to use during routine code writing in Groovy.

-Eddit point is a point where a developer has to enter something: type, name, comment, etc. Each point is invoked in order as described below for each specific template.
+Edit point is a point where a developer has to enter something: type, name, comment, etc. Each point is invoked in order as described below for each specific template.

+`|` shows the final place of the cursor.

 <table>
   <tr>